harvardnlp/harvardnlp.github.io/NamedTensor2.md

-These two methods are really just syntactic sugar on top of the `op` method above, but they make it a bit easier to tell what is happening when you read the code.
+These methods are really just syntactic sugar on top of the `op` method above, but they make it a bit easier to tell what is happening when you read the code.

 ## Method 2: Named Everything

-The above approach is relatively pragmatic.
-We want to use the "unsafe" pytorch library so we need to type it on input and output so that we can maintain our labels.
-However ideally we can know exactly the names of the dimensions that are being used so that we can propagate them through.
+The above approach is relatively general.
+We want to use the pytorch library so we need to type it on input and output so that we can maintain our labels.
+Ideally though we can know exactly the names of the dimensions that are being used so that we can propagate them through.

 Interestingly the PyTorch distributions library is written in such a way to make this possible, so it is fun to see what it looks like as a named library.

 {% highlight python %}